 Adoption is moving fast.
 Sixty-nine percent of HR professionals now use AI to support recruiting, according to SHRM’s 2025 Talent Trends report.
 And recruiters who use generative AI save an average of one full workday per week, per LinkedIn’s 2025 Future of Recruiting report.
 That’s real time back in your calendar - if you know which tasks to hand off and which ones still need a dedicated platform.

-This guide covers eight specific ChatGPT use cases with copy-paste prompts, the compliance rules you need to follow, and where ChatGPT stops and purpose-built AI recruiting tools pick up.
+This guide covers eight specific ChatGPT recruiting use cases with copy-paste prompts, the compliance rules you need to follow, and where ChatGPT stops and purpose-built AI recruiting tools pick up.

 Why Are Recruiters Turning to ChatGPT?

-Here's what makes 2026 different from the early ChatGPT days: candidates are using it too.
-Nearly 30% of job seekers now use AI to write or customize their resumes, up from 17.3% in 2024, per iHire's report.
-That creates an asymmetric situation - AI-polished resumes look more uniform, making it harder to differentiate candidates on paper.
+Here’s what makes 2026 different from the early ChatGPT days: candidates are using it too.
+Nearly 30% of job seekers now use AI to write or customize their resumes, up from 17.3% in 2024, per iHire’s report.
+That creates an asymmetric situation - AI-polished resumes look more uniform, making it harder to differentiate talent on paper.
 Recruiters who only use ChatGPT for screening will miss nuance.
 Recruiters who use it for their own writing while relying on dedicated tools for sourcing and evaluation will come out ahead.

 What Can Recruiters Use ChatGPT For?
 8 Proven Use Cases

-Eighty-nine percent of HR professionals who use AI in recruiting say it saves time or increases efficiency, according to SHRM's 2025 research.
-Below are eight specific tasks where ChatGPT delivers that time savings - each with a ready-to-use prompt you can paste today.
+Eighty-nine percent of HR professionals who use AI in recruiting say it saves time or increases efficiency, according to SHRM’s 2025 research.
+Below are eight specific tasks where ChatGPT in recruiting delivers that time savings - each with a ready-to-use prompt you can paste today.

 1. Writing Job Descriptions